Tolerance/Tolerance/docs/operation-runners.rst

 Create your own
 ---------------

-Despite the provided operation runners might be sufficient, you can easily create your own runner by implementing the `OperationRunner interface <https://github.com/sroze/Tolerance/blob/master/src/Tolerance/Operation/Runner/OperationRunner.php>`_.
+Provided operation runners might be sufficient in many cases, but you can easily create your own runners by implementing the `OperationRunner interface <https://github.com/sroze/Tolerance/blob/master/src/Tolerance/Operation/Runner/OperationRunner.php>`_.

-All you need is to be able to run it and returns the operation.